The Bankrate promise

 A rainy day fund is money that’s set aside for unexpected and lower-cost expenses, like home maintenance or parking tickets.

 A rainy day fund is slightly different from an emergency fund.
 The main differences are the size of the fund and what they’re used for.
 A rainy day fund is for smaller unanticipated expenses, such as buying new tires or paying to repair a home appliance.
 An emergency fund is reserved for unexpected events or major life changes, such as a job loss or divorce, that can have severe consequences on your finances.
-It’s smart to have both a rainy day fund and an emergency fund.

 Expenses your rainy day fund should cover